mjosaarinen/sm4ni/README.md

 expansion.

 Due to the structure of SM4, we are processing 4 blocks in parallel.
-This means that CBC cannot be implemented this way, but CTR and GCM are fine.
-This code example only implements the encryption function and uses Intel C intrinsics.
+This means that CBC cannot be implemented this way, but faster parallelizable modes like CTR, GCM, and OCB are fine.
+This code example only implements the block encryption function (block decryption is essentially equivalent but unneeded for decryption with CTR, GCM, OCB) and uses Intel C intrinsics.
 The fast block encryption code is in `sm4ni.c`.

 ## Testing